On the gain of entrainment in the $n$-dimensional ribosome flow model: Introduction

 A control~$u$ is called~$T$-periodic if~$u(t+T)=u(t)$ for all~$t\geq 0$.
-Suppose that for any~$T$-periodic control the system~\eqref{eq:sys} entraines, that is, $x$ converges to a unique $T$-periodic solution~$\gamma(t)$, $t\in[0,T)$, that depends on the control, but not on the initial condition~$x(0)$.
-Then the output converges to~$g(\gamma)$.
+Suppose that for any~$T$-periodic control the system~\eqref{eq:sys} entrains, that is, $x$ converges to a unique $T$-periodic solution~$\gamma(t)$, $t\in[0,T)$, that depends on the control, but not on the initial condition~$x(0)$.
+Then the output converges to the scalar~$g(\gamma)$.
 Now fix a $T$-periodic control~$u$, and let

 that is, the averages of the input and the unique periodic output.
 If we apply the constant control~$v(t):=\mean{u}$ then the entrainment property implies that the state will converge to a unique equilibrium~$e$, that depends on~$\mean{u}$, but not on the initial condition~$x(0)$, and thus~$y(t)$ converges to~$g(e)$.
 We say that the system admits a GOE for the input~$u$ if